 Myth #43: You will be a billionaire with your startup idea.

-The Reality: No you won’t.
-Although, you might spend 5-10 years of your life working hard, on meaningful things, where you help people and still make a very good amount of money.
+The Reality: No, you won’t.
+Although, you might spend 5-10 years of your life working hard on meaningful things, where you help people and still make an outstanding amount of money.
 Hint: If you want to become a billionaire, the trick is to earn the first million and then multiply it through investments.

 Myth #44: You have to be the first to market.

-The Reality: No, in a lot of ways, being the second, third or even a latecomer to the market might have its advantages.
-Most important of which is that a) you have validation of demand b) a lot of examples on what people are buying and c) great data on how much they are paying.
+The Reality: No, in many ways, being the second, third or even a latecomer to the market might have its advantages.
+Most important is that (a) you have validation of demand, (b) a lot of examples on what people are buying and (c) great data on how much they are paying.

 Myth #45: Harder work means bigger success.

-The Reality: How hard you work is only a multiplier of in what direction you are working for.
-Work in a way your effort brings you compounding returns.
+The Reality: How hard you work is only a multiplier of what direction you are working for.
+So work in a way your effort brings you compounding returns.